typescript-cheatsheets/react/README.md

 # Component/Design System Development

-For developing with Storybook, read the docs I maintain over here: <https://storybook.js.org/configurations/typescript-config/>
+For developing with Storybook, read the docs I maintain over here: <https://storybook.js.org/configurations/typescript-config/>.
+This includes automatic proptype documentation generation, which is awesome :)

 # Building

+Please contribute on this topic!
+[File an issue](https://github.com/sw-yx/react-typescript-cheatsheet/issues/new).

+# Prettier + TSLint

 Please contribute on this topic!
 [File an issue](https://github.com/sw-yx/react-typescript-cheatsheet/issues/new).